jgauchia/IceNav-v3/README.md

 ```bash
 /scripts/./extract_features.py min_lon min_lat max_lon max_lat map
 ```
 Once the process is completed, the maps will be inside the `maps/mymap` directory.
-Copy all folders to the SD card except the `test_imgs` directory.
+Copy all folders to the SD card except the `test_imgs` directory into `VECTMAP` folder of the SD Card.

 Please follow the instructions provided by [OSM_Extract](https://github.com/aresta/OSM_Extract) for any further questions.